Efficient HDR Reconstruction from Real-World Raw Images: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets and Metrics.} We utilize the proposed RealRaw-HDR dataset for training.
-For testing, we first evaluate our method on the dataset, which is synthesized using the data formation pipeline.
-This dataset was not utilized during training.
-This test set contains 30 sets of test samples containing different exposure ratios (i.e., 4, 8, and 16) with a resolution of $4096\times2176$.
-To validate the generalization ability of our method on real data, we utilize a FUJI-FILM GFX50S II camera to capture seven sets of real-world bracketed exposure raw images and the corresponding static images for generating the ground truth.
-Furthermore, to validate the generalization ability of our method on HDR sensors, we utilize Chen's test dataset \cite{chen2021hdr} for cross-validation, which has short-long raw images captured by a Sony IMX267 image sensor.
+\textbf{Datasets and metrics.} We utilize the proposed RealRaw-HDR dataset for training.
+We first evaluate our method in the synthesized dataset.
+This test set contains 30 samples containing different exposure ratios (i.e., 4, 8, and 16) with a resolution of $4096\times2176$.
+To validate the validity of our method on real data, we utilize a FUJI-FILM GFX50S II camera to capture seven sets of real-world bracketed exposure raw images and the corresponding static images for generating the ground truth.
+Furthermore, we also utilize the Chen \cite{2021HDR} test dataset for cross-validation, which has short- and long-exposure raw pairs captured by a Sony IMX267 image sensor.

-We perform a quantitative evaluation using the PSNR, SSIM, and CIE L*a*b* space \footnote{CIE L*a*b* is a color space specified by the International Commission on Illumination.
-It describes all the colors visible to the human eye and was created to serve as a device-independent model to be used as a reference.} \cite{zhang1996spatial, hill1997comparative, Liu_He_Chen_Zhang_Zhao_Dong_Qiao_2021} (also known as $\Delta E$). $\Delta E$ can effectively assess chromaticity, contrast, and color accuracy variations within HDR images rather than exclusively concentrating on luminance differences (HDR-VDP-2).
-It offers a comprehensive quality evaluation by measuring the disparity between two HDR images within the CIE Lab color space.
+We perform a quantitative evaluation using the PSNR, SSIM, HDR-VDP3 \cite{mantiuk2023hdr}, PU \cite{azimi2021pu21}, ColorVideoVDP \cite{mantiuk2024colorvideovdp}, and CIE L*a*b* space.
+The HDR-VDP3 \cite{mantiuk2023hdr} metric predicts the quality degradation concerning the reference image.
+We adopt the default settings provided in the HDR-VDP-3 processing framework, which simulate a typical HDR viewing environment.
+Metrics are computed directly on the HDR images without any tone mapping.
+All HDR images are evaluated under a display profile with peak luminance of 1000 cd/m², a contrast ratio of 1000:1, a gamma of 2.2, an ambient illumination of 100 lux, and a screen size of 30 inches at $3840 \times 2160$ resolution.
+The viewing distance was set to 0.5 meters.
+To further validate the perceptual quality of the reconstructed HDR images, we incorporated the ColorVideoVDP \cite{mantiuk2024colorvideovdp} into our evaluation.
+We used the official implementation (v0.5.0) and applied it to HDR images using the configuration: "ColorVideoVDP v0.5.0, 75.4 [pix/deg], Lpeak=1000, Lblack=0.5979 [cd/m²], (standard\_4k)."
+CIE L*a*b* space \footnote{CIE L*a*b* is a color space specified by the International Commission on Illumination.} describes all the colors visible to the human eye and was created to serve as a device-independent model for reference. \cite{zhang1996spatial, hill1997comparative, Liu_He_Chen_Zhang_Zhao_Dong_Qiao_2021} (also known as $\Delta E$).
+It offers a comprehensive quality evaluation by measuring the disparity between two HDR images within the CIE L*a*b* color space.